 Of course, nobody intentionally aspires to mediocrity – it happens by default – and that’s where I found myself too.

-Living Your 10 doesn’t happen by default, it's intentional – you create it, and it takes a system.
+Living Your 10 is intentional.
+It's something you create.
+And it takes a system.

 I didn’t have a system then, but I knew if I was going to Live My 10, I couldn’t keep being a mediocre me living a mediocre life.

-I also knew nobody was going to hand me my 10.
+I also knew no one was going to hand me my 10.
 If I wanted it, I had to take full responsibility, make no excuses, and create it for myself.

-And I knew that I couldn’t sell myself short, play it too safe, or settle for anything less than what I really wanted.
+And I knew that I couldn’t sell myself short, play it safe, or settle for anything less than what I truly wanted.

 But before I could do that, I had to face the elephant in the room.
 I was afraid.

-I was afraid of ending up like mom, and I couldn’t turn out like dad.
+I was afraid of ending up like my mom, and I refused to turn out like dad.

-I still love them both very much and despite everything that happened, they were wonderful parents.
-I’ll always be grateful for that.
+Don't get me wrong, I love my parents very much and despite everything that happened, they were wonderful, and I am grateful.

-Mom had bi-polar disorder, and my grandmother did too.
-Being aware that mental illness or addiction or any number of other life-pitfalls could be in my future, I had to be proactive.
+My mom had bi-polar disorder, and my grandmother did too, and being aware that mental illness or addiction or any number of other life-pitfalls could be in my future, I had to be proactive.

-I didn’t know that I could beat mental illness, but I thought to myself, you've got to try, right?
+I didn’t know if I could beat mental illness, but I had to try.